nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <ins>views the list of projects (UC1).</ins>
-2. User types the command to edit the deadline of a specific project in the list.
+2. User requests to edit the deadline of a specific project in the list.
 3. DevEnable edits the deadline of the project in the list.

     Use case ends.

 **Extensions**

 * 2a.
-The user types in an invalid command.
+The user makes an error in writing the request.
     * 2a1.
 DevEnable displays an error message with the correct usage.

       Use case resumes at Step 2.
 * 2b.
-DevEnable detects that the project ID does not exist in the list.
+DevEnable detects that the project does not exist in the list.
     * 2b1.
 DevEnable displays an error message that the project does not exist.

       Use case ends.